-There are many stories, legends, and myths trying to explain the ancient link between the scallop shell and the Camino de Santiago (Way of St. James).
+Many stories, legends, and myths are trying to explain the ancient link between the scallop shell and the Camino de Santiago (Way of St. James).

 It is no coincidence that in French, the scallop is called Coquille Saint Jacques, while in German, scallops are called ‘Jakobsmuscheln’ (James mussels).

 WHY IS THE SCALLOP SHELL IMPORTANT TO PILGRIMS?

-The scallop shell is said to be a metaphor, its lines representing the different routes pilgrims travel from all over the world, all walking trails leading to one point: the tomb of Saint James in Santiago de Compostela.
+The shell is a metaphor, its lines representing the different routes pilgrims travel from all over the world, all walking trails leading to one point: the tomb of Saint James in Santiago de Compostela.
 However, it is open to interpretation.
 Which side points to Santiago?

-In some regions, the scallop’s longest line is considered the one pointing towards Santiago.
-This is the case in Asturias, for example, if you are walking the Camino Primitivo or the Camino del Norte, and some parts of the Camino Portugues.
+In some regions, the scallop’s longest line is considered the one pointing towards Santiago de Compostela.
+This is the case in Asturias, for example, if you are walking the Camino Primitivo, the Camino del Norte, and some parts of the Camino Portugues.

-The scallops are most of the time placed next to a yellow arrow so always follow the arrows (no confusion here!), as they are the most accurate ‘road signs.
+The scallops are usually placed next to a yellow arrow, so always follow the Yellow Arrows (no confusion here!), as they are the most accurate ‘road signs.
 For example, it is on the famous Camino Frances or the coastal Camino Portugues in Galicia.

-Medieval pilgrims often wore a scallop shell attached to their cloaks or hats during their journey to Santiago.
+Medieval pilgrims often wore scallop shells attached to their cloaks or hats during their journey to Santiago.

-More than being just a symbol or a pilgrim badge, the scallop shells also had a practical purpose: they were a handy and light replacement for a bowl so the pilgrims could use them to hold their food and drink on their long journey.
+More than just a symbol or a pilgrim badge, the scallop shells also had a practical purpose: they were a handy and light replacement for a bowl so the pilgrims could use them to hold their food and drink on their long journey.